Quest for the best baby monitor: our baby monitor reviews

 Using what the company calls “military grade” technology, the Miku features things like breathing monitoring without wearables, an ‘unhackable’ chip, and Dual Ole Wolff speakers.

 And you know Wolff with two f's = fancy.
 But in seriousness, this thing's got some serious tech under the hood.
+Its downside is connectivity that's not as rock-solid as the Nanit, so be willing to deal with some finicky moments.

 Best baby monitor without wifi — the Eufy Spaceview